-- Initializing-The state when a switch has determined whether it is the stack master or not.
-If the switch is not the stack master, it is receiving its system- and interface-level configuration from the stack master and loading it. - Ready-The state when the stack member has completed loading the system- and interface-level configuration and is ready to forward traffic. - Master Re-Init-The state immediately after a stack master re-election and a different stack member is elected stack master.
-The new stack master is re-initializing its configuration.
-This state applies only to the new stack master. - Ver Mismatch-The state of a switch in version mismatch (VM) mode.
-VM mode is when a switch joining the switch stack has a different stack protocol minor version number than the stack master. - SDM Mismatch-The state of a switch in Switch Database Management (SDM) mismatch mode.
-SDM mismatch is when a stack member does not support the SDM template running on the stack master. - Provisioned-The state of a preconfigured switch before it becomes an active member of a switch stack, or the state of a stack member after it has left the switch stack.
+- Initializing-A switch has determined whether its stack master status.
+If it is not the stack master, it is receiving its system- and interface-level configuration from the stack master and loading it. - Ready-The member has completed loading the system- and interface-level configurations and can forward traffic. - Master Re-Init-The state immediately after a master re-election and a different member is elected master.
+The new master is re-initializing its configuration.
+This state applies only to the new master. - Ver Mismatch-A switch in version mismatch mode.
+Version-mismatch mode is when a switch joining the stack has a different stack protocol minor version number than the master. - SDM Mismatch-A switch in Switch Database Management (SDM) mismatch mode.
+SDM mismatch is when a member does not support the SDM template running on the master. - Provisioned-The state of a preconfigured switch before it becomes an active member of a switch stack, or the state of a stack member after it has left the switch stack.
 The MAC address and the priority number in the display are always 0 for the provisioned switch.